stkent/AdventOfCode2016/day10/README.md

 In the end, output bin 0 contains a value-5 microchip, output bin 1 contains a value-2 microchip, and output bin 2 contains a value-3 microchip.
 In this configuration, bot number 2 is responsible for comparing value-5 microchips with value-2 microchips.

-Based on your rawInstructions, what is the number of the bot that is responsible for comparing value-61 microchips with value-17 microchips?
+Based on your instructions, what is the number of the bot that is responsible for comparing value-61 microchips with value-17 microchips?

 ## Part 2